 The process of replacing is quite simple – you will be placed in stirrups, and a small catheter will be inserted into your uterus through the vagina.
 The procedure is generally pain-free.

-The treating physician will you give very specific instructions for after the embryo transfer.
+The treating physician will give very specific instructions after the embryo transfer.
 The pregnancy test is usually 10-14 days later.

 An amazing time for all involved!
 The doula will meet with everyone to ensure the birth plan is made.